bwmcclai/Poseidon_UI/README.md

 Then clone this repository to the folder:
 `sudo git clone https://github.com/bwmcclai/Poseidon_UI.git`

 You should now be able to navigate again to 192.168.2.2 and see the UI properly.
+The files should be in the /var/www/html/ directory and not /var/www/html/Poseidon_UI.
+If they are, you will need to navigate to 192.168.2.2/Poseidon_UI in the browser or move the files into the root.
 The next section deals with the data backend.

 ####Node-Red
 Node-Red is the backend of the UI and provides bi-directional communication.
 It can be used to expand the functionality of the UI and allow users to customize the code for their application from within the web browser.